hiptest/hiptest-publisher/README.md

                                      Output signatures of action words for which signature changed (default: false) --show-actionwords-definition-changed
-                                     Output action words for which definition changed (default: false) --with-folders               Use folders hierarchy to export files in respective directories (default: false) --empty-folders              Export empty folders (default: false)
+                                     Output action words for which definition changed (default: false) --library-name=LIBRARY_NAME  Use in conjunction with show-actionwords-*: show the diff for the specified library --with-folders               Use folders hierarchy to export files in respective directories (default: false) --empty-folders              Export empty folders (default: false)
         --split-scenarios            Export each scenario in a single file (except for Gherkin based languages) (default: false)